|

 Photo from Atlantis Surf Shop Instagram.

 Hard to miss, Surf Shop Atlantis sits loud and proud in the middle of Taghazout village.
-They have a strong reputation for providing good quality boards for great prices.
+They have a strong reputation for providing good-quality boards for great prices.

 Surf Shop Atlantis has one of the better selections of surfboards in the village.
 Including longboards, Lost short boards and the odd skate or surfskate board.